NicoReplit/DUMDIDO-TODO-v.1.2/replit.md

 The application is a full-stack solution with a React frontend and a Node.js/Express backend, using a PostgreSQL database.
 Key features include:
 - **User Management**: Creation, editing, and deletion of users with custom names and colors.
 - **Global PIN Security**: A family-wide 4-digit PIN, managed via the RedMenu, protects all todo edit/delete operations.
 PINs are stored with bcrypt hashing.
 - **Open List - Shared Family Tasks**: A dedicated section for unassigned tasks, allowing any family member to claim them for bonus points.
+Once claimed and completed, the todo appears on the user's personal list for future reference.
 - **To-Do Management**: Creation, updating, and deletion of tasks with title, description, estimated time, and recurrence options (daily, weekly, one-time).
 Swipe-to-delete is implemented for completed todos, with specific handling for recurring tasks (delete single instance or entire series), protected by PIN verification.
 - **Timer Functionality**: Start, pause, and complete tasks with a countdown timer that tracks overtime and persists across navigation, allowing multiple simultaneous timers.
 The timer interface was redesigned for simplicity.
 - **Gamification System**: